Xalalau/GMod-Crap/Map Retexturizer/README.md

 # MAP RETEXTURIZER

+Working but not ready for use.
+It needs:

+- Decal system;
+- Preview system;
+- Save/Load system.

 W.I.P.

-Not ready for use.